syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 {% endhighlight %}
 {% endtabs %}

-## Load Diagram from Mermaid Text
+## Load Diagram Layout from Mermaid Text

-To create a diagram layout based on the Mermaid syntax.
-Use the following code example:
+We can load the Mermaid text to create a specified layout in `SfDiagram` using the `LoadDiagramFromMermaid` method.
+Use the following code example to load the Mermaid text.

 {% tabs %}
 {% highlight C# %}

+//Initialize the SfDiagram
+SfDiagram Diagram = new SfDiagram();

 // Initialize a layout for diagram Diagram.LayoutManager = new LayoutManager()